ucsb-cs16/w20/_info/policies.md

 The policy is simple, and is based on the idea that the primary purpose of the deadlines is to allow the TA manage his/her workload.
 The number of labs in this course requires that he/she not have to do "context switching" between grading different labs.
 All labs must be graded in one sitting, or he/she just won't be able to keep up with the workload.
 So:
 * If you want your work to be graded without penalty, turn it in on time.
-* If you turn in your lab late, you RISK GETTING A ZERO.
+* All labs have a 24 hours grace period beyond the listed deadline.
+If you turn in your lab after the grace period has ended, you RISK GETTING A ZERO.
 * We will grade late labs ONLY if it creates no extra inconvenience for the graders, and we WILL impose a penalty between 10-20% (see the individual grading rubrics for the labs.)
 * There is NO GUARANTEE that late labs will be graded at all.
 The TA will simply start work at some point after the deadline, and grade until he/she is finished.
 At that time, he/she will "close the books" on that particular lab, and any work not submitted at that time will NOT be considered.
-* If you miss an in-class reading quiz because your forgot your iclicker, you will lose your point for the quiz.
-However, I will eventually drop the lowest three iclicker quizzes, that should take care of situations like this.

 ## Frequently Asked Questions <a name="faq"></a>